SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/_index.md

 | PCB Calculator | Calculator for components, track width, electrical spacing, color codes, and more... | None |
 | Pl Editor | Page layout editor | *.kicad_wks |

 The file extension list is not complete and only contains a subset of the files that KiCad supports.
 It is useful for the basic understanding of which files are used for each KiCad application.
-KiCad can be considered mature enough to be used for the successful development and maintenance of complex electronic boards.
+KiCad is mature open-source software, and is robust enough for typical use in lab as well as for more involved, complex electronic board designs.

 {{< figure src="/docs/images/KiCad-home.png" caption="KiCad basic window.
 The icon row from left to right corresponds to Eeschema (schematic and component editors), Pcbnew ( board and footprint editors), GerbView, Bitmap2Component, PCB Calculator, and Pl Editor." >}}